ericps1/crts/tutorials/tutorial_3_writing_a_cognitive_engine.md

 \endcode

-Note that EVM and RSSI are reported in dB, but to acquire an average we need to convert to linear units.
+Note that EVM and RSSI are reported in dB, but to acquire an average we need to convert them to linear units.

 We said that we wanted to print statistics every print_stats_period_s seconds.
 This doesn't depend on a particular event, so let's write this functionality